 - 3-5 tours per night often means we have last-minute booking options!

 - Get a taste of how Hawaiians navigated vast oceans as you ride in our one-of-a-kind double-hull canoe!

 We take cleanliness seriously regardless of State and Federal mandates.

 We appreciate that you have chosen, or are considering, Eka Canoe Adventures for your next excursion and we will take every step to keep you and your party safe and healthy.
-If at any point you feel concerned with a situation relating to COVID-19, please notify our captain and he/she will take steps to rectify the arrangement.
+Snorkel gear is sanitized thoroughly between each tour.

 How many other people will be on my tour?

 We pride ourselves on offering one of the smallest group sizes out there!
 Kini Kini (the canoe) comfortably seats 12 guests with plenty of leg and elbow room for each guest.
 And let’s not forget the 200+ square feet of deck between the two hulls!

 Is there a minimum number of customers each tour?

 Yes, the minimum number of guests per tour is two (2).
 Some lucky couples even get a “private” tour sometimes (mostly in the off-season)!
 We keep this minimum threshold low because we appreciate how stressful it can be when plans get canceled or moved to another day.
 Since we offer up to four manta ray snorkel experiences per evening, we may ask our guests to consolidate two trips into one on the same evening, depending on bookings.